enspiral/handbook/README.md

 The information in this handbook pertains to Enspiral Foundation Limited and the Enspiral network as a whole.
 Many Enspiral ventures and teams will have different processes.

-This is living document that many people can contribute to improving and updating.

 {% include "./contributing.md" %}

 **To be added here soon:**